 Often called end-of-life care, hospice care provides treatments and assistance to patients who have six months or less left to live.
 Dealing with heavy issues like terminal illness, grief, and death can take a toll on hospice nurses.
 It’s unsurprising that becoming a hospice nurse requires plenty of compassion and emotional strength.
+But it can also be one of the most rewarding of health care professions, in that hospice nurses can help patients carry out any big dreams (such as a wedding or even picking up a crafting hobby) before the end of their lives.

 Hospice care is most similar to palliative care.
 While hospice care tends to come after a diagnosis is made that the patient does not have much longer to live, palliative care encompasses life-prolonging therapies.